dipietrantonio/sacctpy/README.md

 so to query programmatically the Slurm database from the Python interpreter.

 The interface is specifically tailored for the Slurm installation at Pawsey Supercomputing Centre.

-The output of ``sacctpy`` is parsed into suitable Python objects assuming a certain format for things like timestamps and timedeltas.
+# Status

+The project is at an initial experimental phase, API might change drastically.